GibsonAI/next-app/README.md

 # Gibson Next.js App Template

-This is a template repository for starting a new project using the Gibson API to manage your data.
+This is a template repository for starting a new full-stack project using the Gibson API to manage your data.
 It is built using Next.js and TypeScript and comes with a type-safe client for the Gibson API.
 This repository serves as a template only and cannot be modified directly - please use it to create your own project.

 ## Features